 The goanna, also known as a monitor lizard, is a close relative of the Komodo dragon and one of the largest lizards in the world due to length and weight.
 There are 25 species of goanna that are found in the Northern and Eastern parts of the Australian continent.
 They are typically fast, aggressive, and pack quite a bite.
 In captivity, most handlers use thick gloves to handle them.
 Not all goannas are huge.
-Pygmy goannas can be smaller than the arm of an adult human.
+Pygmy goannas can be smaller than the arm of a typical adult human.
 The smallest of these lizards, the short-tailed monitor (Varanus brevicuda), reaches only 8 inches!
-The average goanna reaches about 4.6 feet in length and 13 lbs.
+The average goanna reaches about 4.6 feet in length and 13+ lbs.

 First the Stats…

 Length: Up to 8.5 feet

 1.)
 Just like snakes, their long, forked tongue is used for detection of potential prey.
 Tongue flickering collects scent molecules from the air and gives them a better understanding of their environment.
 They then bring in their tongue and glide it past their Jacobson’s organ (an olfactory organ that helps decipher smells and tastes) to gain information about their surroundings.

 2.)
 The body of a goanna is covered with scales which can be green, black, brown yellow, or red, depending on the habitat.
 Their coloration provides camouflage and helps to regulate heat.
 Goannas can also be covered with stripes, dots, circles, and blotched patterns.